 Now, we get to handling blank values in the visual.
-First scenario is the most obvious and mostly used I guess.
+The first scenario is the most obvious and most used I guess.
 The measure which can solve blanks is as follows:

 So, here we are: instead of blanks, we are displaying zeros.
 Let’s check how this query performed:

 Of course, differences are not that big with simple measures, but with complex DAX and different filtering contexts, on multimillion rows tables, variations can be significant.

 Recently, Power BI introduced a completely new function: COALESCE().
 For those coming from the SQL world, this is a well-known function, but let me explain briefly for those who are not familiar with it.
 Basically, COALESCE will walk through the values passed as arguments and return the first non-blank value (not null in SQL).